What is a Good Blog Structure? (With On-page SEO)

 • Break the text intro paragraphs for enhanced readability.

-• Highlight the phrases (bold, italicize, color) but do not over do it.
+• Highlight the phrases (bold, italicize, color), but do not overdo it.

 Images in a Seo blog structure: